 Once you decide that intubation is needed, the next step is to assemble your equipment.
 Have someone maintain airway patency while this important step is accomplished.
 Have suction at the ready, to keep the airway clear.
 Your intubation equipment will include:

 COVID-19 requires some extra precautions.
-Be sure to wear a fit-tested N95 respirator, face protector such as a shield, gown, and gloves.
+Wear a fit-tested N95 respirator, a face protector such as a shield, plus a gown and gloves.
 Plan what you will be doing carefully, and do it as quickly as possible.

 Suctioning the Endotracheal Tube